'Let us not become weary in doing good, for at the proper time we will reap a harvest if we do not give up.'

 Special Needs Outreach

-A group that meet once a month on a Sunday afternoon for worship, Bible teaching, activities and tea.
+A group that meet on the third Sunday of the month for an afternoon of worship, Bible teaching, activities and tea.

 A charity providing a free service which forms a bridge between those who want to give time, money, things and skills and those who are in need.
 It ensures what is given is used effectively.
 For more details, visit www.besom.com.